True North Sports & Entertainment

 True North Sports and Entertainment Limited (TNSE or TNS&E) is a Canadian company based in Winnipeg, Manitoba, that owns and operates Canada Life Centre in downtown Winnipeg and the Winnipeg Jets of the National Hockey League.
 The company also owns the Jets' minor league affiliate, the Manitoba Moose of the American Hockey League.
-Aside from hockey, TNSE is also involved in real estate with True North Square, and are active in bringing high-profile concerts and entertainment acts to Winnipeg.
+Aside from hockey, TNSE is also involved in real estate with True North Square, and are active in bringing concerts and other acts to Winnipeg.

 History

 True North Sports and Entertainment was founded in 2001 by Manitoba Moose co-owner Mark Chipman and several local investors.
 Their goal was to build a new entertainment and sports venue in downtown Winnipeg to help revive the city's downtown area and possibly one day bring an NHL franchise back to Winnipeg following the departure of the original Winnipeg Jets franchise to Phoenix, Arizona in 1996.
 Ownership of the Moose was transferred to TNSE in 2003.

 The 15,321-seat MTS Centre (later Bell MTS Place and now the Canada Life Centre) was completed in fall 2004 and became the new home of the Moose, replacing the Winnipeg Arena.
 The Centre was built at a cost of $133.5 million on land acquired from Osmington Incorporated, a real estate firm owned by Toronto billionaire David Thomson.
 In exchange for the land, Osmington took a minority share in TNSE.
 Chipman and Thomson, through their respective holding companies, now have complete ownership of TNSE.

 In summer 2010, TNSE opened the MTS Iceplex, an arena and training complex located on the western edge of Winnipeg.